abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

 * Launch the `xedit` application

-The `xedit` container image is being pulled.
+The `xedit` container image is being pulled from the registry.

 ![Start the new application xedit](img/simplestapplication-xedit-starting.png)

-The `xedit` container image is starting.
+The `xedit` container is starting up.

 ![Start the new application xedit](img/simplestapplication-xedit-started.png)

 The `xedit` application is running.

-You have successfully installed the `xedit` application as a container with a custom icon.
+You have successfully packaged and registered the `xedit` application as a container image with a custom icon.